warmana/cloudant-docs-fork/source/includes/guides/_mvcc.md

 curl "https://$USERNAME.cloudant.com/products/$_ID?rev=2-f796915a291b37254f6df8f6f3389121" -X DELETE
 ```

-After this, conflicts are resolved and you can verify this by getting the document again with the conflicts parameter set to true.
+After this, conflicts are resolved.
+You can verify this by `GET`ting the document again with the `conflicts` parameter set to `true`.